Your browser is out-of-date!

 I mean, I try to figure out a way constantly, but then I remember Jesus.
 Crazy, upside-down forgiveness is God’s way of doing things.
 And he tells those who follow him that it’s their way now too.
 With that said, I’ve seen Christians use that truth as a way to prop up abusers and excuse their support of toxic people.

-Sometimes, church people have a guarded attitude about our beliefs.
-We’re afraid to push and tug on them for fear that we might be disrespecting God.
-“Don’t think about it!” is the immediate response our brain gives to any question we might have about the way we’ve defined these ideas.
+Sometimes, church people guard our beliefs (right or wrong), because we’re afraid to question them for fear we might be disrespecting God.
+“Don’t think about it!” is the immediate response our brain gives to any question we might have about those beliefs.
 Now, truth is truth, and you don’t go around stapling addendums to truth without making it a lie.
 But we’ve got to understand that while the truth remains the same, our depth of understanding of that truth can grow.
 Checking to make sure we, or our leaders, got it right is pretty darned important.

 I think maybe that’s what happens (or doesn’t happen) with forgiveness.
 We (rightly) believe we’re all on equal footing before God when it comes to sin, and, therefore, in equal need of salvation, so we can—in our gratefulness—be compassionate toward other sinners, and forgive as we have been forgiven.
 But, for some of us, that means that when anyone says anything that even sounds like they’re not serving up the same grace God gave us, we get defensive.